minlanyu/cs145-site/README.md

 For example, if you should have earned 8/10 points but submitted 36 hours late, you will instead earn 6.4 points.

-That said, you are allowed **TEN free late days** during the semester.
+That said, you are allowed **SIX free late days** during the semester.
 The final project is due based on the final grade submission date and cannot be turned in late.
 You do not need to tell us that you are applying your *late day* -- we'll remove the late penalty at the end of the semester from the assignment(s) that benefits you the most.

 Please plan your work on the assignments so that travel, interviews, athletics, touring, student clubs, extracurricular activities, religious holidays, etc. do not cause you to submit it late.
 None of the above reasons nor a heavy academic workload constitute an extraordinary circumstance.